 Performance Review

-For the fourth quarter, the Aristotle Small/Mid Cap Equity Composite generated a total return of -0.45% net of fees (-0.37% gross of fees), underperforming the 0.62% total return of the Russell 2500 Index.
-Underperformance was primarily driven by security selection.
-Overall, security selection in the Financials, Information Technology and Industrials sectors detracted the most.
-This was partially offset by an overweight in Information Technology, an underweight in Real Estate coupled with strong security selection in Materials.
+For the first quarter, the Aristotle Small/Mid Cap Equity Composite generated a total return of -6.40% net of fees (-6.22% gross of fees), outperforming the -7.50% total return of the Russell 2500 Index.
+Outperformance was driven by security selection in the Health Care, Materials and Information Technology sectors coupled with an underweight allocation to Consumer Discretionary.
+An underweight to the Utilities sector, along with security selection in Consumer Staples, Consumer Discretionary and Energy detracted from performance.

 CONTRIBUTORS